 From age 6 onwards, there's a gradual awareness, to varying degrees, of the finality, inevitability and universality of death.
 This includes a dawning personal awareness of the possibility of their own death but only as something in the very distant future.

 By about age 10, most children realize that death is universal and permanent.
 Children often don't ask direct questions about death.
 Don't assume that an apparent lack of concern means that they don't have questions and anxieties about death.
 Sometimes children wait for adults to anticipate and deal with their concerns.
 Young children may also wish that someone will "go away," and if that person should die, they can feel that their wish caused the death.
 You should be sensitive to this possibility also.

 Always gear your approach to any individual child to his or her personality, needs and developmental level.
 Some children need to be asked regularly if they have questions or concerns they'd like to discuss.
 For some children, you may need to offer only facts and information appropriate to their apparent needs.
-Use the child's language, and always let him or her know that all feelings are acceptable, even tears, sadness and anger.
-Some children need to know that silence and not talking are also acceptable.
-These children might prefer to express their feelings with play and toys.
+Use the child's language, and always let him or her know that all feelings are acceptable — even tears, sadness and anger.
+Some children need to know that silence is also acceptable.
+These children might prefer to express their feelings with play or toys.

 The most important feature of your communication with a child about end-of-life is to tailor and temper the information and approach him or her as an individual.
 Remember that the feelings and attitudes conveyed in your approach are even more crucial than the content of your words.

 Preparing a child for death is possibly one of the most difficult tasks a parent and family will ever face.
 Conveying to the child that he or she won't be alone as they near the end and that parental support and love will continue even afterward can be most helpful to a dying child.
 A child also needs to know that death will not hurt, because if there's any pain the doctors will treat it and that after death, there will be no more pain.